sttp-book/sttp-book/chapters/getting-started/test-automation.md

 }
 ```

-Feel free to read more about [JUnit's annotations](https://junit.org/junit5/docs/current/user-guide/#writing-tests-annotations) in its documentation.
+{% hint style='tip' %}
+Note that moving the instantiation of the class to a `@BeforeEach` method would work if all tests make use of the same constructor.
+Classes that offer more than a single constructor might need a different approach to avoid duplication.
+Can you think of any?
+We discuss test code quality in a more systematic way in a future chapter.
+{% endhint %}

 You can also see a video of us refactoring the `MinMax` test cases.
 Although the test suite was still small, it had many opportunities for better test code.

 {% set video_id = "q5mq_Bkc8-s" %}
 {% include "/includes/youtube.md" %}

-We discuss test code quality in a more systematic way in a future
-chapter.

 ## Tests and refactoring